The Ultimate Travel Guide to Malta

 Getting Around Malta

-Malta’s small size makes it easy to explore, but here are your main transportation options:
+Malta is a small island, making it easy to explore.
+Here are your main transportation options:

-- Public Buses: Affordable and reliable, with routes covering most of the island.
+- Public Buses: Affordable and reliable, buses connect most major attractions.

-- Car Rentals: Ideal for exploring at your own pace, especially if you plan to visit Gozo.
+- Car Rental: Ideal for exploring at your own pace, but be prepared for narrow roads and left-hand driving.

-- Ferries: Convenient for traveling between Malta, Gozo, and Comino.
+- Ferries: Use ferries to travel between Malta, Gozo, and Comino.

 - Taxis and Rideshares: Widely available but can be more expensive.